-Dean/Director To consider the evidence presented for the purpose of determining whether Dean/Director an appeal against the outcome of a formal complaint is to be upheld and, if Child Franchisco so, what remedies and/or actions are to be taken.
+Dean/Director To consider the evidence presented for the purpose of determining whether an appeal against the outcome of a formal complaint is to be upheld and, if so, what remedies and/or actions are to be taken.
 Chief Executive To consider appeals against the decisions of the Dean or Director based on evidence provided, to determine whether due process has been followed and whether or not the appeal should be upheld.
 International Office To ensure that international students are aware of and understand this policy and its requirements and provide guidance and, where requested, support to the student.
 Manager All Managers (including Heads of School, Centre Directors and Support Service or Business Unit Managers) are responsible for the management of the Formal Complaints, ensuring that the appropriate database is updated and the case closed once resolved.
 All Managers are required to forward a report quarterly to the Quality and Academic Unit summarising the General Formal Complaints received and noting any trends and what actions have been taken.
 All Managers will ensure that their staff are aware of the applicable policy and process and receive appropriate guidance and support in the implementation of these.
-Quality Assurance To collate general formal complaints from the Formal Complaints database Coordinator and report to the Executive twice a year.
+Quality Assurance To collate general formal complaints from the Formal Complaints Coordinator database and report to the Executive twice a year.
 Office of the Dean To initially receive and record all Appeals and with investigating, responding to and recording all Academic and Faculty based General appeals.
 To forward non-Academic and Faculty based General appeals to the person responsible with investigating, responding to and recording that particular appeal.
 SEIC To deliver all General Formal Complaints to the relevant Manager within 5 working days of it being submitted.
-To deliver all Appeals to the Deans Office within 5 working days of an appellant submitting their application.
+To deliver all Appeals to the Deans Office within 5 working days of an a appellant submitting their application.
 Staff To take all Concerns, Informal and Formal Complaints (either Academic or General) seriously and respond in accordance with the processes outlined in this policy.
-To ensure that students are aware of this policy and related documentation, in particular the required forms and timelines.
-Students To raise Concerns, Informal and Formal Complaints (either Academic or General) in accordance with the processes detailed in this policy.
-Student Advisors (including To ensure that students are aware of and understand this policy and its International) requirements.
-Support Person A person (external or internal) chosen by the complainant or appellant to 34pport 1 313011 attend any meetings and provide support or advice.
-The support person may not speak on behalf of the complainant or appellant unless this is agreed by the respondent, Dean or Chief Executive. the respondent, beam of efficience.